 It’s big.
 Version 9.2 big.

-But with TOGAF’s evolving library of definitions and symbology comes the unavoidable struggle to implement its powerful framework in an agile way.
+But with TOGAF’s evolving library of definitions and symbology comes the unavoidable struggle to align to the framework in an agile manner.

 It’s like building the foundation for your home.
 When planning your enterprise architecture, a clear blueprint mapping the basic infrastructure of an organization can mean the difference between a chaotic mess or a beautiful support system.